SaneEngineer/No-Grass-In-Objects-NG/README.md

-This is a port of No Grass in Objects rewritten using Commonlib.
-All hooks except for extended grass distance without cache are working for both SE and AE.
-The config is roughly the same with only a change to toml.
-To my knowledge all features except for grass count should be working in SE, the same goes for AE with the additon of extended distance without cache also not working.
+This is a port of No Grass in Objects rewritten using Commonlib, The main features of Caching, Raycasting (No grass in objects part), and extended grass distance are working in AE.
+The config is roughly the same with a change to toml, minor renaming of settings and an option for debug logs.
+To my knowledge all features except for grass scale should be working in SE, the same goes for AE.

 ## Requirements
 * [Casual Library](https://github.com/CasualCoder91/CasualLibrary/)